blackjackshellac/eclipse/README.md

 ### Requirements

-Make sure gpaste-client is installed, and the daemon is running.
-For encryption support you also need openssl to be install.
+Make sure *gpaste-client* is installed, and the daemon is running.
+For encryption support you also need *openssl* to be installed.
 For example, on Fedora,

 ```
 $ sudo dnf install gpaste gpaste-ui gpaste-libs openssl